Shavitjnr/My-Python-Project/README.md

    # For Number Guessing
    cd "Project 4" && python main.py

+   # For Jarvis Voice Assistant
+   cd "Project 5" && python main.py
    ```

 ### Running All Projects

 You can run each project individually by navigating to its directory and executing the main Python file.
+Note that Project 5 requires additional setup (dependencies and API keys).

 ## ✨ Features